shubham64mehta/Codex-Retroscape/README.md

   </a>
   </p>
  Retroscape is a one stop app where one can get all the old/vintage collections,including songs,videos,games,movies,books etc. This app is also designed in retro theme to give the users a taste and feel of older version of technology.
-<br>So enjoy a blast to the past with our app and relieve those golden memories
+<br>So enjoy a blast to the past with our app and relieve those golden memories<br>

 ## 🎯 Features:<br>
 :ballot_box_with_check: Songs <br>
 :ballot_box_with_check: Videos <br>